What to Know.

 Does a Tenant Rep Broker Cost Money?

-Businesses often shy away from retaining representation in the lease negotiating process due to the fear of cost, while being unaware that using a Tenant Rep could cost them nothing.
+Businesses often shy away from retaining representation in the lease negotiating process due to the fear of cost.
+But most are unaware that using a Tenant Rep could cost them nothing.
 Tenant Rep brokers are paid their commission from the Landlord (similar to a residential buyer’s agent).
-This fee is paid upon execution, is split with the Landlord’s agent, and is already built into the transaction – thus allowing the tenant to obtain representation without a cost to themselves.
+This fee is paid upon execution, is split with the Landlord’s agent, and is already built into the transaction.
+This allows the tenant to obtain representation without a cost to themselves.

 A good Tenant Representative will take the reins in a lease, sale, renewal, or relocation and keep the client’s best interests as a top priority.
-Other agents who are representing the Landlord will have a conflict of interest and will promote or prioritize certain buildings and spaces.
+Other agents who are representing the Landlord will have a conflict of interest.
+They will often promote or prioritize only specific buildings and spaces.
 A Tenant Representative will take a comprehensive approach to the operational needs and survey the entire market.

 Assess the Needs.
 A thorough review of budget and operational needs will help a tenant rep broker provide detailed insight to the client and accurately begin the search/negotiation for space.